 Points in certain circumstances can be used by insurance companies that justify the increase in insurance premiums.
 Anytime an individual gets points, it does not automatically mean that an individual’s insurance rates will increase, but it certainly would be justified as an insurance company would raise an individual’s rates.

 However, the consensus is that if an infraction or offense occurred and the judge or the traffic magistrate saw it serious enough to have points placed on an individual’s record that means one of potentially two things: either the individual has been in the court system before and they had prior tickets to dismissed or, they have had situations where they able to resolve their cases with withholdings of adjudication without conviction so that now it is rising to the level where a judge or magistrate needs to take it more seriously and add points to a person’s record.

-A lot of people ask how long the points remain on their driver’s license record and the answer depends on the severity of the violation.
+A lot of people in Ft Lauderdale ask how long the points remain on their driver’s license record and the answer depends on the severity of the violation.
 In most cases, general infraction and points remain on a person’s record between three to five years.
 More serious infractions could remain on an individual’s record for 10 years or longer.

-It depends on who is looking at the record and what type of record is ordered; so in Florida, they can order a lot of different types of driver’s license records or history, people can order a three-year record, a four-year record, a seven-year record or a whole history.
+It depends on who is looking at the record and what type of record is ordered; so in Florida, they can order a lot of different types of driver’s license records or history, people can order a three-year record, a four-year record, a seven-year record, or a whole history.

 An example of an infraction that would lead to a point would be speeding.
-Speeding is the most common citation or infraction that is issued in Fort Lauderdale and is defined as driving up to 15 miles an hour over the limit.
+Speeding is the most common citation or infraction issued in Fort Lauderdale and is defined as driving up to 15 miles an hour over the limit.